Training Benchmark Changes for Employer Sponsors from August 12 2018

-Training benchmarks are relevant also for applications for Employer Nomination Scheme (ENS) and Regional Sponsored Migration Scheme (RSMS).
+Training benchmarks were relevant for applications for TSS/457, Employer Nomination Scheme (ENS) and Regional Sponsored Migration Scheme (RSMS).

-On 1 July 2017, critical changes were made to rules surrounding training benchmarks.
+On August 12 2018, critical changes were made to rules surrounding training benchmarks with the Skilling Australia Fund.

 NOTE: THERE ARE SEPARATE RULES FOR TRAINING OBLIGATION FOR 186 DIRECT ENTRY, AND 457, 186 TEMPORARY RESIDENCE TRANSITION STREAMS.